anoopsinghjaswal/gehc-hackathon-2022/README.md

 ### Setup Steps
 ```
 Steps:
+0. Add Event Grid to your subscription
+    1. Go to Subscriptions > Resource providers
+    2. search for Event Grid
+    3. Register for Event grid
 1. Create IOT Hub
     1. With rescue group if existing or else create new one
     2. Create a IOT device [testdevice001],  and copy and keep the primary connection string from there